Football news - Spurs 'plan huge January transfers'

 Spurs plan huge January transfers - Paper Round

-Spurs will make several changes in January, Arsenal want Dayot Upamecano but missed out on Fabinho, and Celtic expect interest for Odsonne Eduoard.
+Spurs will make several changes in January, Arsenal want Dayot Upamecano but missed out on Fabinho, and Celtic expect interest in Odsonne Edouard.

 Spurs plan huge changes

 Tottenham Hotspur are planning big changes in the January transfer window after rediscovering winning ways, reports the Mail.
-Mauricio Pochettino is aiming to bring in three players: Nathan Ferguson from West Brom, Max Aarons from Norwich City, and Bruno Fernandes from Sporting Lisbon.
+Mauricio Pochettino is aiming to bring in three players: Nathan Ferguson from West Brom, Max Aarons from Norwich City, and, most excitingly, Bruno Fernandes from Sporting Lisbon.
 They will also listen to offers for Christian Eriksen, Victor Wanyama, Eric Dier and Danny Rose.

 Max Aarons was linked with a move to Manchester United earlier in the summerGetty Images

-Paper Round’s view: It does seem the right time, perhaps even a little late, to have a cull on some of Spurs’ squad.
-None of them are bad players but they do appear to be coming towards the end of their peaks, so it makes sense to refresh the squad.
+Paper Round’s view: It does seem the right time, perhaps even a little late, to have a cull of Spurs’ squad.
+None of them are bad players but some do appear to be coming towards the end of their peaks, so it makes sense to refresh the squad.
 Perhaps this is something that should have begun in earnest last January.

 Arsenal attempt Upamecano transfer

 Unai Emery continues to work on his side’s rebuilding job, and has alighted on a defender who could tighten things up at the back.
-He has identified RB Leipzig’s central defender, Dayot Upemacano.
-Arsenal offered the same amount in the summer, but the 20-year-old player’s contract runs out in 18 months so the German side may be prepared to settle.
+He has identified RB Leipzig central defender Dayot Upemacano.
+Arsenal's plan?
+Offer the same amount of money they did in the summer, £40 million... but with the 20-year-old's contract running out in 18 months, the German side may be prepared to settle for that.

 Emery missed out on Fabinho